 - Once the cashews have softened, drain the water, and add the nuts to your blender or food processor.

-- Use it immediately or chill in the refrigerator.
+- Use it immediately to smear on our oil-free whole wheat bagels or chill in the refrigerator.
 It will firm up even more after chilling.

 Notes

-- Q: Do I have to use tofu?
-No. The tofu can be left out, but I do feel like it adds a lot to the texture.
-The rest of the tofu block can be used to make mayo, sour cream, or even chocolate mousse.
+- Tofu- The tofu can be left out, but I do feel like it adds a lot to the texture.
+The rest of the tofu block can be used to make homemade vegan mayo, Tofu Sour Cream, or even Dairy-Free Chocolate Mousse.
 If you don’t use it, add a tablespoon or 2 of plant milk.

-- Q: How long will it last?
-Store in the refrigerator for up to 7 days in an airtight container or freeze.
+- Storage- Store in the refrigerator for up to 7 days in an airtight container or freeze.

 To obtain the most accurate representation of the nutritional information in a given recipe, you should calculate the nutritional information with the actual ingredients used in your recipe, using your preferred nutrition calculator.
 You are solely responsible for ensuring that any nutritional information provided is accurate, complete, and useful.